杭博士是一名在白领刑事辩护和内部调查领域经验丰富的律师。 他的代理对象包括面临违反《反海外腐败法》、复杂诈骗、经济间谍、出口管制违规、洗钱、证券欺诈等指控的公司和个人。在过去的数年内， 杭博士参与了数宗受到广泛瞩目的跨境调查。

 Dr. Mingda Hang is a seasoned associate who focuses his practice on white collar criminal defense and internal investigations.
-He represents companies and individuals facing a wide range of allegations including complex fraud, corruption, money laundering, securities fraud, and violations of the Foreign Corrupt Practices Act (FCPA).
+He represents companies and individuals facing a wide range of allegations including complex fraud, corruption, economic espionage, export control violations, money laundering, securities fraud, and violations of the Foreign Corrupt Practices Act (FCPA).

 Before receiving his J.D. from the University of Virginia School of Law, where he was a teaching assistant for the graduate legal research and writing program, a peer advisor, and an editor of the Virginia Journal of Law and Technology, Dr. Hang received his Ph.D. in molecular genetics and microbiology from the University of Virginia School of Medicine.
 He studied the regulatory mechanism of DNA transcription and both parts of his doctorate thesis were published in peer-reviewed scientific journals.

 Dr. Hang came to the U.S. from China when he was 23 years old.
 Being a native Chinese speaker who can seamlessly understand the Chinese culture has given him a unique and proven edge in navigating Chinese clients, corporate and individual, through the legal and cultural challenges that U.S. government inquiries always bring.